aronkahrs-us/ESPHome-Alarm-Panel-Keypad-Rfid-Display/README.md

   * x1 910Ω
 * Buzzer
-* Protoboard( I used a 80x120mm, but you can use any size, or any other platform you like) *Jumper Wires
+* Protoboard( I used a 80x120mm, but you can use any size, or any other platform you like)
+* Jumper Wires
 - Patience and Creativity 😆

 ## Getting Started

 We'll start with the Keypad, in this case I will be using a 4x4 one, you can use a 4x3 but you will need to change some things in [_keypad_custom.h_](https://github.com/aronkahrs-us/ESPHome-Alarm-Panel-Keypad-Rfid-Display/blob/main/ESPHome/keypad_custom.h).
+For this part we are going to create a [custom text sensor](https://esphome.io/components/text_sensor/custom.html), for all the other we'll use ESPHome components.

 ### Keypad

 We could use 8 Digital pins of our NodeMCU to connect the keypad, _and if you only want the keypad functionality it's recommended_, but we still need to connect the RC522 and the Display, so we'll really need those pins later, what we are going to do to "free" pins is basically turning the keypad into a selectable voltage divider circuit, where each button is selecting a different divider configuration, resulting in a different voltage which we'll be measuring to determine which key was pressed.

 ![Keypad](images/keypad_connection.png)
-> Ignore the ESP32 Tag, just connect in the respective pins on the ESP8266(In this case we connect, 3.3V, GND and A0)
+> Ignore the ESP32 Tag, just connect in the respective pins on the ESP8266(In this case we connect 3.3V, GND and A0).

 #### At this point we can test the keypad, just flash the [_keypad_raw_values_](https://github.com/aronkahrs-us/ESPHome-Alarm-Panel-Keypad-Rfid-Display/blob/main/test/keypad_raw_values.ino) file from the Arduino IDE, and open Serial Monitor.